Israeli Carry Isn’t Really Useful

 Note: A previous version of this article confused “Condition Two” and “Condition Three” when describing Israeli carry.

 We regret the error.
-We also regret having that food truck burrito we had for lunch, but that has nothing to do with this article.
+We also regret having that food truck burrito for lunch, but that has nothing to do with this article.